vim-advent-calendar/vimways.org/content/2019/vim-and-the-working-directory/index.md

 >
 > – Noam Chomsky

-# Introduction: what is the cwd?

-## In a command line prompt
+## What is the cwd in a command line prompt?

 `cwd` is short for "current working directory".